Summary of broadband development in Spain

 Responsible authorities

-- The Ministry of Economic Affairs and Digital Transformation (Ministerio de Asuntos Económicos y Transformación Digital) is responsible for drafting and coordinating plans, technological programmes and actions to advance connectivity and digital transformation in Spain.
+- The Ministry of Economy, Trade and Enterprise (Ministerio de Economía, Comercio y Empresa) is responsible for drafting and coordinating plans, technological programmes and actions to advance connectivity and digital transformation in Spain.

 - The National Commission of Markets and Competition (Comisión Nacional de los Mercados y la Competencia) is responsible for regulating all markets and productive sectors of the Spanish economy to ensure free competition and consumer protection.